The 5 best mattresses to buy in 2025 – I've tested over 150 mattresses, and this is the shortlist I recommend to family and friends

 FAQS

-The Simba Hybrid Original is the mattress I recommend the most.
+The Simba Hybrid Original is the mattress I rate the highest overall.
 It's a great all-rounder that offers a good level of cushioning and support for most people, and at under £800, it's also great value.
 I know multiple people who own this mattress, and I haven't heard any complaints.

 Which is the best mattress brand?

-After four years of testing mattresses, I think these are the best mattress brands.
-If you’re looking for an affordable mattress, I've always been impressed by Simba, Silentnight, and Sleepeezee.
+After four years of testing mattresses, Simba, Silentnight, and Sleepeezee are my top recommendations if you're looking for an affordable mattress.
 Sealy is a great choice for a firmer mattress, and Tempur offers some of the best memory foam mattresses if you want a mattress that really cushions the joints.
 If breathability and a cooler sleep are important to you, opt for a natural mattress; Hypnos, Harrison Spinks, Button & Sprung, and naturalmat are all great brands to consider.

 Amy Lockwood